Georgia Residential Lease Agreement

 Flooding Notice Disclosure

-Georgia landlords must give notice to tenants of prior flooding if the property has flooded at least three times within the past five years.
+Georgia landlords must give tenants a flood notice if the property has flooded at least three times within the past five years.
 This includes noting all damage from flooding caused to the living space in the unit.

 Download: Georgia Flooding Notice Disclosure Form (PDF)